spoonapps/docs/reference/virtual_machine/virtual_machine.md

 **Layering**

-The Spoon VM is capable of running multiple images in a single virtual machine instance(container) by layering the file system and registry of each image.
+The Spoon VM is capable of running multiple images in a single virtual machine container by layering the file system and registry of each image.

 This allow's users to create modular components that can be reused by larger projects.